-Premier pontoons are some of the finest watercraft available in the world.
+Premier pontoons are some of the finest watercrafts available in the world.
 They are superior in technologically advanced engineering, maintenance, worry-free reliability and unrivaled performance.
 We use the finest materials available to make sure you have a boat that will give you years of boating satisfaction.
 We take pride in our ability to combine old-world craftsmanship with today's computer-enhanced manufacturing.

 Your boat may have two or three tubes.
-We feature 42 inch, 36-inch, 30-inch, and 25 inch PTX center tubes.
+We feature 28-inch, 32-inch, and 36-inch PTX center tubes.
 The outside tubes may be 25-inch, or 27-inch tubes for better buoyancy and performance.
 A third tube increases buoyancy, reduces drag, and allows for a higher horsepower rating.